rtmcdo/rtmcdo.github.io/_posts/2020-01-21-Azure-pace-of-change.md

 <h2 class="section-heading">New services I'm excited about that came out in 2019</h2>

-From and I&O perspective below are some of the services that caught my eye this year.
+From an I&O perspective below are some of the services that caught my eye this year.

 - [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview)
 - [Azure Sentinal](https://azure.microsoft.com/en-us/services/azure-sentinel/)